PremiereGlobal/vault-admin/README.md

 ### CLI
 Download and extract the latest binary for your OS on the [releases page](https://github.com/PremiereGlobal/vault-admin/releases)

-Run `./vadmin <flags>`.
+Run `vadmin <flags>`.
 See below for a description of the command line flags.

 ### Docker
-The Docker container must be run in interactive mode with the `-it` because it prompts for things like policy deletion, etc.
+The Docker container must be run in interactive mode with the `-it` parameter because it prompts for things like policy deletion, etc.

 ```
 docker run \